mythril-forge/homebrew-classes/docs/character/chocolate/class/cleric_knowledge.md

 Your proficiency bonus is doubled for any ability check you make that uses either of those skills.

 ## Eyes of the Gods
 Also at 1st level, you can use an action to mutter a prayer.
-If there is something hidden within five feet of you, such as a secret door or trap, your attention is drawn to it as an illusionary glow briefly envelops the object of importance.
-Only you can see this glow.
+If there is something hidden within five feet of you, such as a secret door or trap, your attention is drawn to it.
+An illusionary glow and hum briefly envelops the object of importance.
+Only you can sense these effects.

 You can use this feature a number of times equal to your Wisdom modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.